 - Global Dialogue (grades 7-12) - Working with the Tony Blair Institute for Global Change and the Generation Global program, educators learn about the essentials of dialogue and how to communicate about global issues with peers in other countries through blogging and live videoconferences.

-- Global Voices (grades K-12) - Working with the Global Oneness Project, educators learn about foundational elements of culture and how these are shared in various media as digital storytelling.
+- Global Voices: Digital Storytelling (grades K-12) - Working with the Global Oneness Project, educators learn about foundational elements of culture and how these are shared in various media as digital storytelling.
 Teachers are engaged in project-based learning that invites students to contribute artifacts to a time capsule capturing and preserving students' own cultural elements through a letter, oral interview, photo essay, and/or short film.

 - Intercultural Ambassadors (grades K-12) - In collaboration with local university programs, international students visiting the U.S. work with local teachers to create cultural learning experiences for their students.

 - Sustainable Development Goals (grades K-12) - Learn more about the United Nations Sustainable Development Goals and how to integrate these important global issues into your curriculum using inquiry, media literacy, and global competence.

 - Teaching for Sustainable Communities (grades K-12) - This program prepares educators to engage students in environmental literacy, design thinking, global competence, and civic action projects.
 Through a 5-day summer institute and webinars, field study and/or coaching during the school year, teachers guide their students toward a Spring exhibition of student learning (e.g., school, district, or regional showcase, festival, summit, etc.) that features civic action projects.